 First-year students have fewer than 30 credits hours.
 Upon satisfactory completion of 30 semester hours of credit, students are classified as sophomores; upon satisfactory completion of 60 semester hours, students are classified as juniors; upon satisfactory completion of 90 semester hours, students are classified as seniors.
+Class level changes at the end of the semester after all grades are posted.
 Postgraduate students seeking a second bachelor degree are classified as seniors.
 Postgraduate students seeking a master's degree, a post baccalaureate certificate, or a doctorate are classified as graduate students.